hzlnqodrey/golang-fiber-postgre-gorm/README.md

 # golang-fiber-postgre-gorm
-Golang Backend with Framework Fiber, using GORM and Postgresql
+Type Safe Golang Backend with Framework Fiber, using GORM and Postgresql